 This is one of the most spiritually invoking paintings by Kandinksy.

-One of Wassily Kandinsky paintings to feature definite abstract shapes in order to provoke thoughts of the viewer.
+One of Wassily Kandinsky famous paintings to feature definite abstract shapes in order to provoke thoughts of the viewer.

 The composite of three foundational colors Yellow-red-blue creates a cloud of inner emotions and allows the person to think beyond societal speculations.